MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/queries.md

   as a `string` literal.

-* *ReasonPhrase*: If specified, a `string` literal that describes the reason for cancelling the running query.
-This information is included in the query results if it's successfully cancelled.
+* *ReasonPhrase*: If specified, a `string` literal that describes the reason for canceling the running query.
+This information is included in the query results if it's successfully canceled.

 **Example**